stubma/LuaLu/README.md

 What is this
 ===

-This is a Unity3D Lua plugin, it is still in active development but basically you can run it now.
-It is my learning project also and I want it be the best of unity lua plugins.
-Welcome to use it.
+This is a Unity3D Lua plugin, it is a JUST learning project but it can be used.

-I am working on Unity 5.4.0f3 Personal, and tested ok in OSX, iOS
+Template method binding is not done yet but I lost motivation, this is it.
+Tested on Unity 5.4.0f3 Personal with OSX and iOS

 How to install
 ===